thijmen38/Earthy-Group2/docs/design.md

 ### Material selection
 <div style="text-align: justify">
 Due to the change in the course structure due to Covid-19, material research and testing was not part of the brief.
-We referred to the tests and anlaysis done by the previous year students of the same course.
+We referred to the tests and analysis done by the previous year students of the same course.
 We primarily considered the test results of Bustan group (Group 5) and chose the same materials and material limit states for our project.
 </div>

 ![material](img/materials.jpg)
 *Fig: Material composition*
 <div style="text-align: justify">
-The adobe bricks should be made by the refugees at the camp site with the available materials.
-The recipe for the standard brick composition were 30% clay, 30% fine sand, 40% coarse sand and 10% water of the total weight of the dry ingredients.
+The adobe bricks should be made by the refugees at the campsite with the available materials.
+The recipe for the standard brick composition was 30% clay, 30% fine sand, 40% coarse sand and 10% water of the total weight of the dry ingredients.
 Additionally, straw was chosen as an addition to the adobe paste to improve the tensile strength of the brick.
 The straw was added in the percentage of 10% of the total mixture.
-The final mixture was then placed in the required moulds and allowed to dry to make the bricks.
-The mortar was also prepared with the same basic composition with higher percentage of water as required to make the sticky paste.
+The final mixture was then placed in the required molds and allowed to dry to make the bricks.
+The mortar was also prepared with the same basic composition with a higher percentage of water as required to make the sticky paste.
 (Bustan,2019)
 </div>

 ![gypsum mechanical properties](img/Gypsum.jpg)
 *Fig: Mechanical properties of Gypsum*
 <div style="text-align: justify">
-Since elliptical curves were used to simplify the geometry, the combination of interlocking bricks and adobe projected in the elliptical curve leads to increase in the number of brick modules.
+Since elliptical curves were used to simplify the geometry, the combination of interlocking bricks and adobe projected in the elliptical curve leads to an increase in the number of brick modules.
 In order to reduce the number of modules and ease of constructibility, gypsum bricks were used instead of adobe bricks for the ribs.
 A literature study was conducted to understand the mechanical properties of gypsum.
-From the study, it was concluded that gypsum stabiliser indicated higher compressive strength values compared to adobe.
+From the study, it was concluded that gypsum stabilizer indicated higher compressive strength values compared to adobe.
 (Türkmen, Ekinci, Kantarcı & Sarıcı, 2020)
 </div>

 ![limit states](img/Limitstates.jpg)